 "We know when something tries to grow forever within a healthy living system; it is a threat to the health of the whole.
-So, why would we imagine that our economy would be the one system that can buck this trend?" - Kate Raworth (2004) TED Talk where the experimental of the experimental systems and the experimental systems (NCAS) related to Miller's (1973a, 1973b) and Varela, Maturana, and Uribe's (1974) models of living systems.
+So, why would we imagine that our economy would be the one system that can buck this trend?" - Kate Raworth (2004) TED Talk

+We offer a scientific study of how natural growth develops self-organized little worlds with lives of their own, individual new lives.
+It refers to a broad category of natural complex adaptive systems (NCAS) related to Miller's (1973a, 1973b) and Varela, Maturana, and Uribe's (1974) models of living systems.
 This study uses observable stages of organizational growth and change as windows on the otherwise hidden internal worlds of growth systems and their environmental relations: a general natural systems science.
 Examples of new lives include individual plants, animals, ecosystems, economies, communities, businesses, cultures, societies, social groups, individual relationships, and varied other organizational tasks and projects of all kinds.
 There are also more primitive forms of new lives of some interest to consider, such as self-organizing individual thermal, electrical, and chemical systems, like tornados, lightning, and fire.